CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 ![Api Docs](apidocs.png)

-Here you can see the endpoint that was just defined, and even execute it straight from your browser!
+In this image you can see the endpoint that was just defined, and even execute it straight from your browser!

-Since you are creating an API only with no frontend user interface, you'll be using this interactive documentation as the main method of interacting with the API.
+Since you are creating an API only with no frontend user interface, you'll be using the interactive documentation as the main method of interacting with the API.

 ## Defining Models and Business Logic

-Now that you've seen the basics, let's get started working out the business logic.
+Now it's time to take your application beyond the basics and start writing code specific to your goal.
 The first thing you are going to do is create a Pydantic model to represent a `Place`.
 You'll also define a route to create a new Place.

 Add the following code so that your `main.py` looks like this:
 ```python
 from fastapi import FastAPI, Depends
 from pydantic import BaseModel